 How many different types of businesses make up the stock market?

 There are 11 different industries that are recognized by the Global Industry Classification Standard.
 These include the sectors of health care, financial services, information technology, communication services, utilities, and real estate.
 Others include energy, materials, industrials, consumer discretionary, consumer staples, and consumer staples.2

 How do you determine which industries are the most successful?

 Finding the best-performing equities is a lot like finding the best-performing markets or industries.
 Charting and technical analysis are two tools that can assist you in determining which industries are now experiencing upward momentum.
 Examining the charts of the related exchange-traded funds (ETFs) is one of the simplest ways to evaluate the performance of a sector.
-For instance, XLV is an index that follows the health care industry, and conducting technical analysis on the price action of XLV might provide you with information regarding the health care industry as a whole.
+For instance, XLV is an index that follows the health care industry; performing a technical analysis on the price action of XLV might provide you with some insight into the health care industry as a whole.